pagkly/Zed/Investopedia3/Workers' Compensation Coverage B.md

 -   Bodily injury by disease: $500,000 policy limit.
 -   Bodily injury by disease: $100,000 for each employee.

-Under Workers' Compensation Coverage B, workers who are injured on the job can be provided with 100% coverage of all [medical expenses](https://www.investopedia.com/terms/m/medical-expenses.asp), 66.66% of lost wages, a lump sum for disability and disfigurement, and a [death benefit](https://www.investopedia.com/terms/d/deathbenefit.asp).
+Under Workers' Compensation Coverage B, workers who are injured on the job can be provided with 100% coverage of all [[medical expenses]](https://www.investopedia.com/terms/m/medical-expenses.asp), 66.66% of lost wages, a lump sum for disability and disfigurement, and a [[death benefit]](https://www.investopedia.com/terms/d/deathbenefit.asp).
 This coverage is required in most states if a company has three or more employees, including the owners of uninsured subcontractors, plus their employees for one year.

 ## Special Considerations